pstroe/chartering-new-realms-2024/chapter2.md

         </tr>
     </tbody>
 </table>

+The poetic passages were drawn from 3 of the so called "Poetic Books" of the Bible, which include Job, Proverbs, Ecclesiastes and more.
+These texts are characterized by traditional features of Hebrew poetry such as repetition of ideas and metaphors, and are usually formatted as shorter lines than descriptive passages {cite:p}`Hagan2022`, p.
+15.

+Some of the poetic books contain texts which scholars believe were intended to be performed as song, as indicated by superscripts or subscripts.
+We further categorised these poems as songs {cite:p}`Staubli2018`.

 To allow for an optimal comparison of MT performance, we aimed to choose neutral, descriptive Latin passages as sources for the non-religious excerpts.
 As many well-established Latin works with English translations tend to be religious, philosophical, or fictional, identifying a truly neutral text was a challenge.
 We selected Cicero’s *De Legibus*, a key legal text, and Geoffrey of Monmouth’s *Historia Regum Britanniae*, which includes descriptive historical narratives.